-Sometimes it’s easier to freak out than not to freak out.
+Sometimes it’s easier to freak out than manage the urge to not to freak out in midlife.

 Wait, why am I even asking.
 I know it has.
 How can it not?
 Life can be hard!